Planning on living and working in Germany? Find out how the local tax system works with our expert guide on how to file your income taxes in Germany.

 Both foreigners and natives must pay income taxes in Germany on their domestic and worldwide income and assets.

-Non-residents are subject to German income tax on any German income, but note that expats may also be liable for taxes in their home country.
+Non-residents of Germany are subject to income tax on any German income, but note that expats may also be liable for taxes in their home country.

 The tax office uses your tax return to see if you are paying enough income tax.